jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Conference Publication IEEE Xplore got best paper award for GreenNet 2024, but I am not sure if we are interested to model 5G vRAN.

-There are plethora of publications on modeling communication networks and DC computing.
+There are plethora of publications on modelling communication networks and DC computing.

 ### Recommendation

-It is still to be determined to what extent we need to work on modeling networks and devices in the architecture.
+It is still to be determined to what extent we need to work on modelling networks and devices in the architecture.
 Is this outside the scope of architecture?

 ## Dynamic Scaling